Swiftaff/toylang/README.md

         z
     }

+    // use parenthesis to pass a function
+    // as an argument - becomes a &dyn Fn
+    // first argument in parenthesis defines
+    // a single argument which is a function
+    // which takes an i64 and returns an i64
+    // second argument is an i64
-    // use parenthesis to pass a function as an argument - becomes a &dyn Fn fn take_fn_as_first_parameter(arg1: &dyn Fn(i64) -> i64, arg2: i64) -> i64 {
+    // and function returns an i64
+    fn take_fn_as_first_parameter(arg1: &dyn Fn(i64) -> i64, arg2: i64) -> i64 {

+        // then the function body calls the
+        // arg1 with arg2 as the parameter
         arg1(arg2)
     }

     // function calls
     function_name(123);
     multiline_fn_name(123 + 456, 789);

-    take_fn_as_first_parameter(&function_name, 321);
+    // also when passing a function as a parameter
+    // must wrap it in parenthesis so it doesn't evaluate take_fn_as_first_parameter(&function_name, 321);
 }
 ```

 </td></tr></table>